 The authors of Food Matters have interviewed health experts from around the world, to find the answer they needed to help one of the authors’ fathers.
 Namely, he was suffering from debilitating depression, chronic fatigue syndrome, anxiety, and fibromyalgia for around 5 years.
 According to the medical profession, he had no hope of recovery.

 Something that was constantly repeating in these interviews was the role of supplementation and vitamin therapy.
-The interviewers first looked at this as something ‘unnatural’ and anti-intuitive, but as they learned that big nutrient depletion can throw the human body out of balance, they realized supplementation can indeed help restore the wellness and the overall health of people.
+The interviewers first looked at this as something ‘unnatural’ and anti-intuitive, but as they learned that big nutrient depletion can throw the human body out of balance, they realized supplementation can indeed help restore the wellness and overall health of people.

 The authors of Food Matters witnessed the power of supplementation first-hand, especially when someone is sick.
 They designed a supplementation plan extremely carefully, with integrated practitioners and under medical supervision.
 The result is the restored wellness of the ill father, who’s in vibrant health now.

-But the authors themselves also take high-quality supplements as their personal health insurance.
+But the authors themselves also take high-quality supplements as their health insurance.
 They say the difference when they skip supplements for several days is noticeable.

-Mark Hyman, MD, explains that supplementation is not necessary ONLY if you consume fresh, wild, organic, whole, local, non-GMO food, grown in virgin nutrient and mineral soils, not produced in distant countries and stored for months before consumption… breathe only clean, unpolluted air, work and live outside, drink just pure water, move your body every day, sleep 9 hours a night, and are free from exposures to environmental toxins and chronic stressors.
+Mark Hyman, MD, explains that supplementation is not necessary ONLY if you consume fresh, wild, organic, whole, local, non-GMO food, grown in virgin nutrient and mineral soils, not produced in distant countries, and stored for months before consumption… breathed only clean, unpolluted air, work and live outside, drink just pure water, move your body every day, sleep 9 hours a night, and are free from exposures to environmental toxins and chronic stressors.

 A Background on Multivitamins